+The statute of special facilities due to a permanent functional impairment remains valid during the complete study career.
-6.2.9 The faculty may grant standard facilities and/or faculty facilities that were negotiated with the care co-ordinator to a student with a functional impairment.
-To avail of the facilities the student has to confirm them per programme component in the Student Information System (SisA) and this at the latest by the closing dates determined in the enrolment procedure.

-6.2.10 The faculty may grant facilities that were negotiated with the Service for Study Advice and Student Counselling (DSSB) to a student because of top-level sports, top-level arts or the combination study and entrepreneurship.
-To avail of these facilities the student has to confirm them per programme component in the Student Information System (SisA) and this at the latest by the closing dates determined in the enrolment procedure.

-6.2.11 A student who feels that an unfavourable decision concerning the granting of special educational and/or facilities is tainted by a violation of his or her rights may, with or without assistance from the faculty ombudsperson, submit a request in writing for a review of that decision to the Appeals Committee Special Facilities through beroepenBF@uantwerpen.be and this in accordance with the procedure of internal appeal as described in article 21.4.
+- 6.2.9 The faculty may grant standard facilities and/or faculty facilities that were negotiated with the care coordinator to a student with a functional impairment.
+To avail of the facilities the student has to link them per programme component in the Student Information System (SisA) and this at the latest by the closing dates determined in the enrolment procedure. - 6.2.10 The faculty may grant facilities that were negotiated with the Service for Study Advice and Student Counselling (DSSB) to a student because of top-level sports, top-level arts or the combination study and entrepreneurship.
+To avail of these facilities the student has to link them per programme component in the Student Information System (SisA) and this at the latest by the closing dates determined in the enrolment procedure. - 6.2.11 The faculty may grant the statute of foreign-language student to a student in a Dutch programme who has a non-Dutch prior degree.
+The student submits a request to the study progress counsellor of the faculty.
+If the request is found legitimate, the faculty grants special educational and/or exam facilities.
+To avail of these facilities the student has to link them per programme component in the Student Information System (SisA) and this at the latest by the closing dates determined in the enrolment procedure.
+The statute of foreign-language student remains valid during the complete study career. - 6.2.12 A student who feels that an unfavourable decision concerning the granting of special educational and/or facilities is tainted by a violation of his or her rights may, with or without assistance from the faculty ombudsperson, submit a request in writing for a review of that decision to the Appeals Committee Special Facilities through beroepenBF@uantwerpen.be and this in accordance with the procedure of internal appeal as described in article 21.4.